fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

   targetNamespace: test
 ```

-While `targetNamespace` is optional, if `targetNamespace` exists, then the namespace pointed to by the `targetNamespace` is expected to exist, kustomize-controller will not create it otherwise.
+While the field `targetNamespace` in Kustomization is optional, if this field exists, then the k8s namespace pointed to by `targetNamespace` is expected to exist, kustomize-controller will not create it otherwise.

 ### Patches